dymmond/asyncmq/docs/en/docs/learn/advanced-patterns.md

 Welcome to the secret sauce of AsyncMQ where we go beyond the basics into **Custom Backends**, **DAG Orchestration**, and **Kubernetes Scaling**.

-If you thought AsyncMQ was cool before, strap in: it’s about to get wild.
+If you thought AsyncMQ was cool before, strap in: it's about to get wild.

 ---

 ## 1. Custom Backends

-Sometimes Redis, Postgres, or MongoDB just don’t cut it.
+Sometimes Redis, Postgres, or MongoDB just don't cut it.
 Maybe you need to push tasks into an SQS queue, or write to Kafka, or integrate with a proprietary message bus.
-Here’s how:
+Here's how:

 ### 1.1.
 Understand `BaseBackend`